Travel from Alice Springs to Uluru aboard a luxury coach from AAT Kings

 Walking around the 9km perimeter is one of the key highlights of many Uluru tours, but with plenty of walking options, it may be difficult to know where to begin.
 At AAT Kings, we recommend the Kuniya Base Walk and the Mala Walk, both rated highly by tourists and locals.
 While walking along these trails, you will encounter sacred Indigenous sites and art.

 The Kuniya Base Walk is an insightful track that leads to the Mutitjulu waterhole.
-Along this walk you can learn about the deadly battle which took place here between two ancestral beings – Kuniya, the woma python, and Liru, the venomous snake.
+Along this walk you can learn about the deadly battle which took place here between two ancestral beings – Kuniya, the woman python, and Liru, the venomous snake.
 You'll gain a unique insight into the sheer physical and spiritual enormity of Uluru and pass by ancient cave paintings and other sites of significance to the local Anangu and the early explorers.

 The Mala Walk leads you past several areas of ancient rock art and sacred sites where Aboriginal communities live and prepare for ceremonies.
 It's believed that as you walk through this area, you'll be surrounded by the spirit of the Mala Tjukurpa – the hare-wallaby people.
 This adventure will also take you to the peaceful Kantju Gorge.